Nolan Reimold

-Nolan Gallagher Reimold (born October 12, 1983) is an American former professional baseball outfielder and designated hitter.
-He played in Major League Baseball (MLB) for the Baltimore Orioles, Toronto Blue Jays, and Arizona Diamondbacks.
+Nolan Gallagher Reimold (born October 12, 1983) is an American former professional baseball outfielder and designated hitter who played in Major League Baseball (MLB) for the Baltimore Orioles, Toronto Blue Jays, and Arizona Diamondbacks.

 Early life

 Reimold was born to John and Mary Reimold on October 12, 1983, in Greenville, Pennsylvania.
 He attended Kennedy Catholic High School in Hermitage, Pennsylvania.
 In addition to baseball, he was also on the basketball team in a traditional football-heavy stronghold of Western Pennsylvania.